br0kend/react/docs/tutorial/tutorial.md

 * stores the history of moves during the game,
 * allows players to jump back in time to see older versions of the game board.

 Nice work!
-We hope you now feel like you have a decent grasp on how React works.
+We hope you now feel like you have a decent grasp on how Reacc works.

 Check out the final result here: [Final Result](https://codepen.io/gaearon/pen/gWWZgR?editors=0010).